cory-weller/BIOL4585/08_using_HPC_clusters/README.md

 First, we'll edit and test the script using the `dev` queue, which doesn't cost any service units to run.
 However, jobs on the `dev` queue have a very low maximum time limit compared to others.
 Check out the other queues by running the command `queues`.

+1. Try submitting `map_reads.slurm` with `sbatch`.
+What happens?
+Why?
-1. Make a copy of the `map_reads.slurm` file for editing (so we can keep the same original intact, just in case).
+2. Make a copy of the `map_reads.slurm` file for editing (so we can keep the same original intact, just in case).
 2. Insert an appropriate SLURM header to this newly-created file.
 You'll only need a single core (`--ntasks`) and 8GB of memory.
 You'll want to use the `dev` queue
-3. Submit this newly edited script as a job.
+3. Submit this newly edited script.
+Check job progress with `sacct`.
+4. Diagnose and fix any problems that occur.
+The `slurm-<JOBID>.out` file may give hints of what is happening.

 ## Scaling up to the full-sized job